Is Your Loved One the Victim of Financial Abuse at His Nursing Home?

 None of this is easy, and you may discover that the financial institutions you contact do not voluntarily reverse the disputed transactions.
 You need the assistance of an experienced elder abuse & neglect attorney who can help you stop the abuse, reverse the fraudulent transfers, and pursue your loved one’s claim for compensation for his financial losses and psychological trauma.

-Fill out our online form today to schedule a free consultation to learn about your legal options and how Brauns Law can help you enforce your family member’s rights.
+Fill out our online form today to schedule a free consultation to learn about your legal options and how Brauns Law, PC can help you enforce your family member’s rights.